Alishah634/MindYourLanguage/README.md

 ## Contribution

 The solutions provided in the `sol/` folders may not be the most optimal.
 If you have a better solution or would like to contribute, please feel free to reach out.
 Contributions are welcome and appreciated.
+Contributions can be made via pull request, and will be added if they pass review.

 ## Notes